-The platypus is on of Australia’s unique mammals with distinctive features, as well as being one of five remaining egg-laying species.
+The platypus is one of Australia’s unique mammals with distinctive features, as well as being one of five remaining egg-laying species.
 It is endemic to eastern Australia and currently faces population concerns.
-Previous studies have demonstrated limited gene flow and reduced genetic variation between platypus populations when compared to within a population.
+Previous studies have demonstrated that large dams limit gene flow which as a result, reduce genetic variation.
 This can impact their survival and reproductive fitness.
 The interferon gene, essential for immune response, plays a crucial role in maintaining health and defence against diseases.
 This study aims to characterise genetic variation of the interferon genes across the platypus range, allowing for insights into adaptive potential and may guide conservation efforts.
-The research utilises whole genome sequencing data processed in previous studies from multiple databases and utilises a variety of analytical methods.
-Data analysis for this project involves the identification of interferon genes on specific chromosomes, followed by statistical tests to evaluate heterozygosity differences and estimate genetic diversity indexes.
+This research utilises whole genome sequencing data processed in previous studies from multiple databases and utilises a variety of analytical methods.
+Data analysis for this project involves the identification of interferon genes on specific chromosomes, followed by statistical tests to evaluate heterozygosity differences and estimate other genetic diversity indexes.
 The results have implications for understanding the platypus genetic variation and may guide conservation strategies.

 Keywords